 - Support from people who share common joys and trials (C. Dede, 1996).

-- Community-building (is) creating a sense of belonging, of continuity, of being connected to others and to ideas and values (T. J Sergiovanni, 1994.)
+- Community-building (is) creating a sense of belonging, of continuity, of being connected to others and to ideas and values (Sergiovanni, 1994.)

-- Community of learners (is) a group of people with “a shared purpose, good communication, and a climate with justice, discipline, caring, and occasions for celebration.”
+- Community of learners (is) a group of people with “a shared purpose, good communication, in a climate with justice, discipline, caring, and occasions for celebration.”
 (E. Boyer, 1995)